 Well, we’re here to help, with our nanny cam instructions which are a buyers’ guide on how to choose one.
 Do you get 1080p, or is 720p enough?
-Do you need motion detection and live feed access?
+Do you need the motion detection and live feed access?
 We answer those, and a few other questions below, so read on!
-For a detailed buyers guide on nanny cams visit this guide here.
+Visit for the best nanny cam here!

 Are you going to conceal it or not?

 This is the first thing that you should answer before you start looking at nanny cams.
 If you’re using it to monitor your child, there’s no need to hide it.
 This makes your choice significantly easier, as you just need to focus on the features you can get for your set budget.

 But if you do want to hide it (maybe you don’t want your nanny knowing there’s a camera in your office), things are a bit different.
 Nanny cams that are disguised as common household objects often focus on the disguise, instead of the image quality and performance.
 Therefore, if you don’t specifically need a concealed one, you’ll get a lot more bang for your buck with a regular one.

 You may also like to know the benefits of having a nanny cam here!

 What resolution should you go for?